Consistency is hard. Right?!?

 This automation allows me to breathe a little easier: I don’t have to worry about reintroducing myself to my audience in my blog posts and podcast.
 Once someone signs up for my list, they get a consistent message about what I stand for.

-Email autoresponders are also great for creating evergreen email courses or challenges for your readers.
+Email autoresponders are also great for creating evergreen email courses, webinars, or challenges for your readers.
 You can create a new group with its own sequence and invite people to get even more value from you that way.
 I have a brand challenge sequence I hosted live that I reformatted to be an evergreen lead generation asset for my business.

 I’ve also automated my blog posts to send via RSS.
 This means that whenever I publish a blog post, it automatically gets emailed to my list that week on a specific day (in my case, Tuesdays).
 Until I get to a point where I am consistently writing separate content for my email list, this keeps me at the top of my subscribers’ minds and drives my audience to read these blog posts.